-H) Guarantee Issuance and Indemnity Agreement - Qatar
+G) Guarantee Issuance and Indemnity Agreement - Qatar

-On 12 July 2017, a Guarantee Issuance and Indemnity Agreement was signed between Fincantieri, UniCredit, SACE, Intesa Sanpaolo and Deutsche Bank to facilitate the issuance of the guarantees provided for by the commercial contract N GHQ/3/CA/003/16of 16 June 2016 between Qatar's Armed Forces and Fincantieri S.p.A. for a credit line with a maximum of EUR 1140 million (entirely used at the time of writing) expiring on 14 January 2025.

-The agreement serves as a credit line and indemnity document for all guarantees issued by

-UniCredit and counter-guaranteed by SACE for EUR 380 million, Intesa Sanpaolo for EUR 285 million and Deutsche Bank for EUR 95 million, distributed in proportion to the value of the same guarantees.

-In the event that a change of control occurs, after a negotiation period intended to keep the existing agreements unchanged, this agreement allows the banks to request Fincantieri no later than 30 business days (i) for release from the commitment, by cancelling the guarantees issued; (ii) where the foregoing is not possible, to provide a counter-guarantee; and (iii) where this is not possible, establish an escrow account available to cover the outstanding secured debts.
+On 12 July 2017, a Guarantee Issuance and Indemnity Agreement was signed between Fincantieri, UniCredit, SACE, Intesa Sanpaolo and Deutsche Bank to facilitate the issuance of the guarantees provided for by the commercial contract N GHQ/3/CA/003/16 of 16 June 2016 between Qatar's Armed Forces and Fincantieri S.p.A. for a credit line with a maximum of EUR 1,140 million (currently EUR 1,070.81 million) expiring on 14 January 2025.
+The agreement serves as a credit line and indemnity document for all guarantees issued by UniCredit and counter-guaranteed by SACE for EUR 380 million (currently EUR 356.94 million), Intesa Sanpaolo for EUR 285 million (currently EUR 267.70 million) and Deutsche Bank for EUR 95 million (currently EUR 89.23 million), distributed in proportion to the value of the same guarantees.
+In the event that a change of control occurs, after a negotiation period intended to keep the existing agreements unchanged, this agreement allows the banks to request Fincantieri no later than 30 business days (i) for release from the commitment, by cancelling the guarantees issued; (ii) where the foregoing is not possible, to provide a counter-guarantee; and (iii) where this is not possible, to establish an escrow account to cover the outstanding secured debts.

-I) BLB Uncommitted Bond Issuance Facility Agreement
+H) BLB Uncommitted Bond Issuance Facility Agreement

-On 18 December 2017, an Uncommitted Bond Issuance Facility Agreement was signed between Fincantieri and Bayerische Landesbank to facilitate the issuance of the guarantees provided for by Fincantieri's commercial contracts, for a maximum of EUR 150 million (unused at the time of writing).
+On 18 December 2017, an Uncommitted Bond Issuance Facility Agreement was signed between Fincantieri and Bayerische Landesbank to facilitate the issuance of the guarantees provided for by Fincantieri's commercial contracts, for a maximum of EUR 150 million (currently used for EUR 17.93 million).
 Since this is an uncommitted credit facility, there is no expiration date.

-In the event that a change of control occurs, the bank will be able to request: (i) the cancellation of the guarantees in force; or (ii) where the foregoing is not possible, the issuance of one or more counter-guarantees to cover the commitment in force; or where this latter is not possible, (iii) establish an escrow account available to cover the outstanding secured debts.
+In the event that a change of control occurs, the bank will be able to request: (i) the cancellation of the guarantees in force; or (ii) where the foregoing is not possible, the issuance of one or more counter-guarantees to cover the commitment in force; or where this latter is not possible, (iii) to establish an escrow account to cover the outstanding secured debts.

-L) Establishment of the joint venture in China - CSSC - Fincantieri Cruise Industry Development Ltd.
+1) Establishment of the joint venture in China - CSSC - Fincantieri Cruise Industry Development Ltd.